mitranim/mitranim.github.io/templates/posts/speed.md

 After launching both CE and the target game (or another app you want to hack), hit the key to "attach to current process", use the appropriate speed key, and enjoy.

+## Pausing

+Speed can be zero!
+Cheat Engine lets you assign a hotkey to pause the selected process.
+Useful for pausing games which don't have their own pause built in.
+This also eliminates the process's CPU and GPU usage, allowing to keep temperature and fan noise down when alt-tabbing for prolonged periods.

 ## Gamepads

 This section is out of scope for speedhacking, and might eventually be expanded into its own post.